Learn at the Largest Speed Flying School in the World

 One of the greatest beauties of Speed Flying is how quickly it can be learned.
-New pilots can develop the necessary skills to fly safely on their own in 3 days.
-We have over 300 past students that can attest to this!
+A complete beginner with no previous flying or skydiving experience can develop the necessary skills to fly safely on their own in 5 days.
+We have over 400 past students that can attest to this!
 This is possible because Speedfly Soboba is blessed with the ultimate training location: a massive and perfectly sloped Southwest facing mountain with a large privately owned landing area at its base, 4 minute ATV rides to launch, awesome Southern California weather, and a progressive attitude of the local pilots and instructors.

 How is it different from paragliding?